tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

 follow these steps to roll back to the original version:

 #.
 Stop all cluster instances.
 #.
-Save snapshot and xlog files from all instances whose data was modified
+Save snapshot and ``xlog`` files from all instances whose data was modified
     after the last backup procedure.
 These files will help apply these modifications later.
 #.
-Save latest backups from all instances.
+Save the latest backups from all instances.
 #.
 Restore the original Tarantool version on all hosts of the cluster.
 #.
 Launch the cluster on the original Tarantool version.